pallavi240303/erc20-nebula-token/README.md

 3. make token burnable : [Done]
 burning enables users or the contract owner to "burn" (destroy) a specified amount of tokens they own. burning the tokens reduces the total supply, making the remaining tokens more valuable by increasing scarcity.
-4. create block reward to distribute new supply to miners - blockReward , _beforeTokenTransfer , _minMinerReward [Done]
+4. create block reward to distribute new supply to miners - blockReward , _minMinerReward [Done]

  * flattened the smart contract on Remix IDE
  * verified the smart contract through command : npx harhat ignition verify chain-11155111